BBC says Chinese police assaulted one of its journalists at Shanghai protest | Law-Order

 - China

 "He was held for several hours before being released.
 During his arrest, he was beaten and kicked by the police.
 This happened while he was working as an accredited journalist."
-Speaking in Beijing, Chinese Foreign Ministry spokesman Zhao Lijian said the BBC's statement did not reflect what had happened, and that he did not identify himself as a reporter or show his press credentials.
+In Beijing, a foreign ministry spokesman said the BBC's statement did not reflect what had happened, and that he did not identify himself as a reporter or show his media credentials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)